haberdashPI/german_track/_research/plans.md

 WIP: re-organizing data: using dvc with csv, json, and HDF5 file formats, to make things reporducible and easy to read without my code.

-In process of re-running matlab code to re-create processed data with these more general purpose formats.
-This will also veryify that the new directory organization is working for this pipeline.

-Run into issue with bracketed paste mode at matlab terminal.
-The preferences for terminal-polyglot do not seem to work... uh oh.

 - use C rather than ν parameterization of SVC to possibly avoid infeasible states
 - improve early/late window (something that is the same across subjects) (try a single point, median, mode, etc...)
   - does a median or a mean across window times change anything